 A good pair of walking shoes is an important part of good foot care, especially if you exercise frequently.
-Walking shoes that fit properly can prevent sore feet, blisters, calluses and other foot condition that may require medical attention or specific foot procedures.
-Look for shoes that will work best with the unique shape of your foot.
+Walking shoes that fit properly can prevent sore feet, blisters, calluses, and other foot conditions that may require medical attention or specific foot procedures.
+Here are tips to help choose the right walking shoes.

 Consider Width and Length